Help for Homeowners

-If you are concerned about making your mortgage payment due to illness or unemployment related to COVID-19, you can apply for assistance.
+If you are concerned about making your mortgage payment due to a declared natural disaster, you can apply for assistance.
 MIDFLORIDA has a couple of options available:

 - 30 or 60 day payment deferrals - this option is easier to apply for and the turnaround time is much faster